 Prior to their senior year, students must complete 96 credits that meet all of the undergraduate requirements for Harpur College including upper-level writing and general education courses plus all but 12 credits needed for the major.
 During the senior year, students will complete 12 credits in the major and the remaining 20 credits needed for the undergraduate degree, which will be satisfied by graduate level DAAAS MA coursework.

 Students should apply for the 4+1 program in the third semester, and no later than the beginning of the junior year.
 Admission decisions for the 4+1 program will be made no later than spring of the junior year.
 Application and admissions processes are through the Graduate School and the Department of Asian and Asian American Studies.
 The AAAS B.A-M.A.
-4+1 program will restrict admissions to students with exceptional academic records; normally, a cumulative GPA of 3.5 or better in the AAAS undergraduate program is required.
-Students must submit a personal statement, official transcript(s), the names of two professors who may serve as references, a recommendation letter from a faculty member and a writing sample.
+4+1 program will restrict admissions to students with exceptional academic records; normally, a cumulative GPA of 3.0 or better in the AAAS undergraduate program is required.
+Students must submit a personal statement, official transcript(s), the name of one professor who may serve as references, a recommendation letter from a faculty member and a writing sample.
 The student will be evaluated based on the quality of the personal statement, grades, references, writing sample, and interview.
 Upon acceptance to the program, students will be advised that there are further requirements: successful completion of the B.A. and all Harpur and Gen Ed requirements by the end of the 4th year; graduate course requirements; a "B" or better in all graduate coursework and satisfactory completion of the thesis and thesis defense.

 Once admitted, students will be required to fulfill all the normal requirements for the AAAS B.A. and M.A. degrees, with the exception that 12 credits of the 500-level courses will count for both the B.A. requirements and the M.A. requirements.
 Course offerings in the AAAS B.A.-M.A.
 4+1 program will coincide with the normal offerings of the existing AAAS B.A. and M.A.
 Programs.